 This is the one point in the ceremony where couples take the mic and have an opportunity to speak directly to their beloved in a way that doesn’t happen during the rest of the repeat-after-me ceremony.
 I HIGHLY encourage my couples to write their own vows and I provide a framework to keep them focused on the fact that they are not just telling a story - but declaring their promises for the many years to come.
 Even if your faith system does not allow for you to read your own personal wedding vows during your wedding ceremony, I highly encourage you to spend the time to write your own personal wedding vows with your specific promises to your best friend.
 Not sure where to start with your wedding vows?
 Download my How to Vow Roadmap and get going! ![]() Most couples do not come to our consults with many questions in mind, and as a result, may settle for something they don’t want because they did not know what they did not know.
 Don't be most couples.
 Your officiant is one of the most VITAL roles in your wedding day because they are the one standing RIGHT THERE with you as you cross the threshold into married life.
 Do not settle for someone you don't know, like, or trust.
 In order to find out if you know, like and trust them, you have to ask some questions and feel them out as they respond.
 Here are just a few options for questions to bring to the conversation:

 Depending on the officiant, there may be a structure to your consultation or it may be free flow, either way, pay attention as you move through the conversation and don’t be afraid to ask what comes to mind.
 This is an important role in your day and it’s important for you to feel comfortable with this person.
 Now, if you are reading this and you have yet to hire your wedding officiant - please do yourself a favor and download the How to Find & Hire Your Wedding Officiant cheatsheet right now, so you can be on your way to hiring the perfect officiant to hold space for you and your beloved as you cross the threshold into married life together. ![]() Finding the perfect vendors for your wedding day is no small feat, and it can be tempting to just hire the first person you meet with and be done with it.
 I encourage couples to be thoughtful about who they hire for their Wedding Officiant because this person is holding space for you and your beloved as you step into married life - you want to be sure it’s a great personality fit, not to mention that they are responsible for the legality of your marriage.
 Ultimately, using my Free Cheatsheet, How to Find & Hire Your Wedding Officiant will take you from not knowing where to even find an officiant, to interviewing and booking your favorite one.
 Let me tease you with a few major essentials to keep in mind: 1.
 Vibe - make sure you are looking at their website and reviews to see that this person will feel good to be around and work with.
 2. Values - make sure this person accepts and respects your core values, so that they can accurately reflect you and your relationship in your wedding ceremony.
 3. Validation - make sure you are seeking validation that this person is a professional and legit.
 Now, if you are reading this and you have yet to hire your wedding officiant - please do yourself a favor and download the How to Find & Hire Your Wedding Officiant cheatsheet right now, so you can be on your way to hiring the perfect officiant to hold space for you and your beloved as you cross the threshold into married life together.
 If you have any questions about hiring your wedding officiant, don't hesitate to email me at [email protected] and ask.
 I check all of my own emails and I love hearing from you.
 Talk soon! ![]() “Oh, I thought you were a wedding PLANNER!”
 As a Wedding Officiant of ten years, I hear this line - A LOT.
 Many engaged couples have no idea what a wedding officiant does, how they do it, and what to expect from them.
 Once upon a time, the officiant role was only performed by clergy or sometimes a judge.
 Many modern couples, however, are planning their weddings at venues instead of churches, and as a result, must hire for a professional service that is offered by many different types of officiants.
 This shift from clergy to professional service allows for customized ceremony offerings in a way that wasn’t possible before.
-What is a wedding officiant and what do they do?
-A wedding officiant is someone who has been granted authority to authorize a marriage by signing the Marriage License.
+What is a wedding officiant and what do we do?
+A wedding officiant is someone who has been granted authority to authorize a marriage by signing the Marriage License/Certificate.
 Some officiants are ordained by religious institutions and others consider themselves secular or civil officiants.
 Every state has different rules and regulations about who is allowed to perform these duties.
 Make sure your officiant is legal or your marriage won’t be!
 The primary responsibilities of the wedding officiant are basic but very important.

 ![]() What your wedding officiant does beyond this will vary depending on their service model.
 Some will offer very basic license signing services and others offer comprehensive packages that may include any of the following, plus additional unique services that reflect their background or brand.

-As you reflect on the optional services, consider what it is you would like to have your officiant do for you and what you are happy with forgoing or doing yourself. |
+As you reflect on the optional services, consider what it is you would like to have your officiant do for you and what you are happy with forgoing or doing yourself.
+When it is time to find and hire your perfect officiant, download my 5 Steps to Hiring the Perfect Officiant Cheatsheet to guide you along the way. |

 Amy F. AuroreCoffee Drinker.
 Virgo.
 Cat Lady.
 Lover of Love.
 Archives

-May 2025
+June 2025

 Categories |